-This top-rated chicken Parmesan recipe makes a delicious, satisfying family meal with spaghetti and a simple salad, and it's easy to prepare and bake.
-The chicken is breaded, browned, and then baked with spaghetti sauce along with Parmesan and mozzarella cheese.
+This top-rated chicken Parmesan recipe makes a delicious, satisfying family meal with spaghetti and a simple salad.
+Best part is, it's easy to prepare and bake.
+The chicken is breaded, browned and then baked with spaghetti sauce along with Parmesan and mozzarella cheese.

 Flatten the chicken breasts* to cook quickly and evenly or slice them horizontally to make two thin cutlets for each chicken breast.
 Alternatively, buy thinly sliced chicken breasts or cutlets.

-- 4 boneless chicken breasts, pounded to 1/2 inch thickness*
+- 4 boneless chicken breast halves (about 1 1/2 pounds)

 - 1 large egg

 - 1 cup Italian seasoned breadcrumbs

 - 2 to 3 tablespoons extra-virgin olive oil

 - 8 slices mozzarella cheese